 Rewiring America is the leading electrification nonprofit, focused on electrifying our homes, businesses, and communities.
-We develop accessible, actionable data and tools.
+We develop accessible, actionable data and tools, and build coalitions and partnerships to make going electric easier for households and communities.
 Rewiring America helps Americans save money, tackle nationwide emissions goals, improve health, and build the next generation of the clean energy workforce.
 We believe in an abundant, flourishing, climate-safe future, and know that, together, we can realize one.

 Our values